NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 To conclude the effect of the probe antenna on the measured field (power distribution), three paths are run in parallel.
 Firstly a field simulation was done in CST and the poynting-vector was calculated in each point to get the power-density.
-Secondly The Probe antenna model was moved over the same area in CST and all S21 parameters were calculated and saved -- the same procedure that is done in the MeasurementChamber.
+Secondly The Probe antenna model was moved over the same area as in the real measurements in CST and all S21 (S12) parameters were calculated and saved -- the same procedure that is done in the MeasurementChamber.
 Thirdly the measurement was done in the real chamber with the same probe antenna and the same AUT.

-To compare the measured S-parameters and the calculated power-density distribution exported from CST, the S-parameter value has to be squared before translating it to dB-scale since S-parameters are signal-amplitude referred while power are squared-proportional to the field-strength.
+To compare the measured S-parameters and the calculated power-density distribution exported from CST, the S-parameter value has to be squared before translating it to dB-scale since S-parameters are signal-amplitude referred while power is squared-proportional to the field-strength.

 ### Comparison Chamber Measurements to poyntig vector at different heights
 > **Data:**